The Vermont Statutes Online

 § 149-8.
 Licenses; fees; charges; user fees; fees for service

-(a) The Board of Selectmen shall have the sole authority for the setting of all fees, charges, user fees, or fees for services, related to Town government, except those prescribed by State statute relating to the Office of the Town Clerk.
-All fees and charges set by the Board of Selectmen shall be reasonably related to actual costs.
+(a) The Selectboard shall have the sole authority for the setting of all fees, charges, user fees, or fees for services, related to Town government, except those prescribed by State statute relating to the Office of the Town Clerk.
+All fees and charges set by the Selectboard shall be reasonably related to actual costs.

-(b) The Board of Selectmen shall have the authority to license or issue permits for any function or activity taking place or occurring within the boundaries of the Town over which jurisdiction is established by statute, ordinance or this charter.
+(b) The Selectboard shall have the authority to license or issue permits for any function or activity taking place or occurring within the boundaries of the Town over which jurisdiction is established by statute, ordinance, or this charter.

-(c) All licenses required by the Town shall be authorized by passage and/or amendment of a license ordinance.
+(c) All licenses required by the Town shall be authorized by passage and/r amendment of a license ordinance.

-(d) All fees, charges, user fees, or fees for service shall be implemented by passage of a comprehensive fee ordinance which shall be placed on the Board of Selectmen agenda for review and/or update, every three years from its date of passage.
+(d) All fees, charges, user fees, or fees for service shall be implemented by passage of a comprehensive fee ordinance, which shall be placed on the Selectboard agenda for review and/or update every three years from its date of passage.

-(e) No officer of the Town shall collect fees or prerequisites for his/her own use, and all fees or charges shall be accrued to the General Fund.
+(e) No officer of the Town shall collect fees or prerequisites for his or her own use, and all fees or charges shall be accrued to the General Fund.

 § 149-9.
 Acquisition and disposition of town property

-(a) The Board of Selectmen shall pass an ordinance governing the acquisition or disposition of Town property, which shall outline procedures for the handling of such matters.
+(a) The Selectboard shall pass an ordinance governing the acquisition or disposition of Town property, which shall outline procedures for the handling of such matters.

-(b) The Board of Selectmen may acquire or dispose of real property in accordance with such ordinance.
+(b) The Selectboard may acquire or dispose of real property in accordance with such ordinance.

 § 149-10.
 Emergency powers

-(a) Declaration of public emergency: The Board of Selectmen may, upon majority vote, declare a state of public emergency which threatens life, property, or the public health or welfare.
+(a) Declaration of public emergency.
+The Selectboard may, upon majority vote, declare a state of public emergency that threatens life, property, or the public health or welfare.

-(b) Condemnation, eminent domain: In the event of a declared public emergency which threatens life, property, the public health or welfare, duly declared by unanimous Board of Selectmen action at a duly warned meeting, the Board of Selectmen may exercise powers of eminent domain and condemnation and take real property or personal property, after notice to the owner and the fixing of fair compensation.
+(b) Condemnation; eminent domain.
+In the event of a declared public emergency that threatens life, property, the public health or welfare, duly declared by unanimous Selectboard action at a duly warned meeting, the Selectboard may exercise powers of eminent domain and condemnation and take real property or personal property, after notice to the owner and the fixing of fair compensation.
 An aggrieved party may appeal to Superior Court.

-(c) Civil preparedness: The Town Manager shall be the designated civil preparedness chairman and shall be duty bound to exercise the powers afforded by statute, and any powers and functions outlined by the Board of Selectmen in a declared emergency.
+(c) Civil preparedness.
+The Town Manager shall be the designated civil preparedness Chair and shall be duty bound to exercise the powers afforded by statute and any powers and functions outlined by the Selectboard in a declared emergency.

 § 149-11.
 Procedures for charter revision and amendment

-(a) The procedures and process for charter amendment herein may be initiated either by a unanimous vote of the Board of Selectmen, or by a citizen initiative (petition) equal to five percent of the voters.
+(a) The procedures and process for charter amendment herein may be initiated either by a unanimous vote of the Selectboard or by a citizen initiative (petition) equal to five percent of the voters.

 (b) The procedure for charter revision shall be as follows:

-(1) The Board of Selectmen shall appoint a Charter Review Committee of not less than ten (10) members, which shall include representatives from the Board of Selectmen, the administration, and the community at large, with the majority from the community at large.
+(1) The Selectboard shall appoint a Charter Review Committee of not less than ten (10) members, which shall include representatives from the Selectboard, the administration, and the community at large, with the majority from the community at large.

 (2) Within one year after appointment, the Charter Review Committee shall report out any amendments, revisions, or changes.

-(3) The Board of Selectmen shall determine if the proposed amendments are a comprehensive revision, and shall determine the format of the article.
+(3) The Selectboard shall determine if the proposed amendments are a comprehensive revision and shall determine the format of the article.

 (4) Any changes in the charter must be effected by a Town meeting vote with at least 25 of voters participating.